guyandtheworld/Makri/README.md

 The classification algorithm is made using nltk module in python\

-A project by Adarsh S and Jithin James under the supervision of ICFOSS.
+A project by Adarsh S and Jithin James under the supervision of ICFOSS under the supervision of Dr. Rajeev RR